 - Keep items that could catch fire far away from the stove and other heat sources.
 These items include potholders, oven mitts, food packaging, towels, utensils, and paper.

-- If you’re moving pots and pans, use oven mitts or potholders to prevent burns.
+- If you’re moving hot pots and pans, use oven mitts or potholders to prevent burns.
 Use your stove’s back burners when possible to keep grease splashes and boiling liquids away from your body.

-Learn more safety tips at pec.coop/safety.
+Find more important safety tips at pec.coop/safety.